Donearm/Scientia/content/various/Useful_info.md

 A miscellaneous collection of links that are not immediately useful but may be, eventually.
 Nothing that would match the other pages only.

+## Driving license

+Driving license (patente B) to obtain in Italy:

+* First theory exam, of 40 questions.
+This can be done online.
+* Then, if passed, a "foglio rosa" is granted which gives the owner the right to take the practical exam
+* Within 6 months from the theory exam, the practical one can be attempted.
+Two tries.

+Usually some practice is assumed before the practical exam, and driving schools offer it along with the actual exam.
+It is optional too, practice can be done on your own.

 ## Traveling